sarthak-19/Command-Line-Music-Player-CLIMP/README.md

 # Command Line Music Player CLIMP
- This is a mini project with C++ to create a command line based music player using MciSendStrings
+ This is a mini project with C++ to create a command line based music player using mciSendStrings

 **Sample Screenshots**